 Jobs from Extractives

-- Jobs cost living standards, raise productivity, foster social cohesion, and are the primary path out of poverty.
+Jobs boost living standards, raise productivity, foster social cohesion, and can provide a key path out of poverty.

-- Early planning is crucial to maximizing local employment potential since extractive projects often require specialized skills that often take time to acquire.
+To maximize extractive projects’ potential to create jobs, early planning is crucial, since projects often require specialized skills that can take time to acquire.

 - Flagship Report Paper Series, Paper 7: Leveraging Extractive Industries for Skills Development to Maximize Sustainable Growth and Employment (African Development Bank, Bill and Melinda Gates Foundation)